mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Loop Roll Mode
 ^^^^^^^^^^^^^^

-To enable loop roll mode, press the :hwlabel:`Loop Roll` button.
+To enable loop roll mode, press the :hwlabel:`LOOP ROLL` button.
 When the performance pads are in Loop Roll mode, the Loop Roll button will be lit up

 Pressing a pad start a loop of the length indicated in the pad, the pad will lit up.